 Finally, upload speed is important if you’re working and need to do things like add screenshots to your VPN review.
 If it takes forever to upload a piece of media, it can slow down your workday a lot.

 We always start testing by selecting the fastest/optimal location option, if there is one.
-Total VPN connected us to a server in Dallas, which is the closest location, but it ended up dropping our speeds by over 60%.
+Total VPN connected us to a server in Montreal, which is the closest location, and it only dropped our download speeds by 18%.
+It also improved our upload speeds.

-This is definitely inconsistent with what we come to expect from VPN testing.
-Typically, servers that are closer to your physical location should have minimal impact but Total VPN's results are opposite to this.
-It may take some tinkering to find closeby servers that work well for you.
+Otherwise, these speed results are consistent with what we come to expect from VPN testing.
+Typically, servers that are closer to your physical location should have minimal impact on your speeds.
+It may take some tinkering to find close-by servers that work well for you.

 Netflix tests